eidam/cf-workers-status-page/README.md

 * **KV replication lag** - You might get Slack notification instantly, however it may take couple of more seconds to see the change on your status page as [Cron Triggers are usually running on underutilized quiet hours machines](https://blog.cloudflare.com/introducing-cron-triggers-for-cloudflare-workers/#how-are-you-able-to-offer-this-feature-at-no-additional-cost).

 * **Initial delay (no data)** - It takes couple of minutes to schedule and run CRON Triggers for the first time

+* **Slack message for monitor just removed from the config** - It takes a couple of minutes to schedule new version of CRON Triggers, so older version of the configuration might be scheduled after deployment/gc - just ignore it or re-run the latest Github Action after a couple of minutes again.

+## Future plans
+Stay tuned for more features coming in, like leveraging the fact that CRON instances are scheduled around the world during the day so we can monitor the response times.
+However, we will most probably wait for the [Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/) to be in open beta as they are better fit to reliably store such info.